abdullahwaqar/docsearx/README.md

 # docsearcx
 docsearcx is a simple search engine that retrives information from ***pdfs*** based on term frequency-inverse Document frequency and cosine similarity to retrive relevant documents.

+## Limitation
+For the sake of POC this application relies on in memory storage that.

 ---

 ### Term Frequency-inverse Document Frequency